-After you have formally reported a work-related injury, the workers' compensation insurer has the right to demand that you see a doctor of its choice.
+After you've formally reported a work-related injury, the workers' compensation insurer has the right to demand that you see a doctor of its choice.
 This exam is usually called an Independent Medical Examination (IME), but it is not independent.

 The insurer carefully selects a doctor that it can count on to deliver a report as favorable to the insurer as can reasonably be expected.
 If the doctor's reports begin to favor injured employees, the insurer will usually drop that doctor from its list of IME doctors.